Mike Rose (baseball)

 Michael John-Ferrero Rose (born August 25, 1976) is an American former Major League Baseball catcher.

 Drafted by the Houston Astros in the 5th round of the 1995 baseball draft Mike went on to play 15 professional seasons including Major League call ups with the A's,Cardinals and Dodgers.
-Mike was part of 3 minor league All Star teams, 4 minor league championships and a World Series Championship in 2006 with the St Loiuis Cardinals.
+Mike was part of 3 minor league All Star teams, and 4 minor league championships.
 Rose compiled 4,629 plate appearances 3,968 at bats over 1,000 career hits, 504 RBI and over 1,400 games played.
 Mike is now a full time father, coach and professional advisor.